Monthly Archives: March 2018

 At a basic level (pun intended), alkaline water has a much lower acidity than tap water and also contains a higher amount of essential minerals such as calcium, silica, magnesium, and potassium.

 Drinking alkaline water is reported to have a positive effect for those with osteoporosis, as well as on pancreatic beta cells due to its higher mineral content and antioxidant effect.

 While there can be significant benefits of alkaline drinking water for some, there can also be negative side effects for others.

-Drinking water with a lower pH level changes the stomach’s natural acidity.
+Drinking water with a higher pH level changes the stomach’s natural acidity.
 This change of stomach acidity can lead to a condition called alkalosis.
 Side effects this condition can include nausea, vomiting, muscle twitching, and extreme confusion.

 Check with your Naturopath to decide if alkaline water would be a helpful addition to your health routine.

 You don’t always have to drink your water to receive health benefits from it!
 Floatation therapy is a growing trend citing benefits from improved creativity to stress reduction.